gshugh/CSC517_HW2_Rails/README.md

         Click "Show Review for My Tours"

+    How to view reviews you have created

+        Click "Show My Reviews"

     How to view reviews for a particular tour

         See ~~ How to view all details for a particular tour ~~

-    How to view reviews you have created
+    How to edit a review

-        Click "Show My Reviews"
+        Click "Show All Reviews"
+        Click "Edit" next to the review of interest Make the desired changes
+        Click "Update Review"

     How to delete a review

         Click "Show All Reviews"
-        Click "Delete Review" next to the review of interest
+        Click "Delete Review" next to the review of interest Confirm your intention

 How To (BOOKINGS / WAITLISTS):

     How to show bookings for the tours you have created

         Click "Show Bookings for My Tours"

+    How to view bookings for a particular tour

+        See ~~ How to view all details for a particular tour ~~

 How To (LOCATIONS):